plblum/jivs/README.md

 All of these can be associated with a Lookup Key:
 Jivs provides built-in support for common data types — number, string, Boolean, and date — and accommodates unique usage scenarios through extensive customizability:
 - Formatters: Convert values into the strings shown in error message tokens.
 For instance, configure error messages to show dates in an abbreviated format rather than a short date format using third party localization library.
 - Converters: During validation, often a supplied value needs to be converted before actually validating it.
 For example, you supply JavaScript Date object and want to treat it as one of these: anniversary, expiry, total days, date with time, or time alone.
 There are many more use cases for converters.
-See <a href="#datatypeconverter">Converters</a>.
+See [Converters](#datatypeconverters).
 - Parsers: Transform the strings from your inputs into their native types.
 - Identifiers: Integrate custom objects to be treated as standard data types, enabling complex comparisons.
 For example, an object denoting "tomorrow" or "next month" can be converted to a Date object for comparison purposes.
 - Comparers: Supports Conditions that compare two values so they can handler your non-standard data types.

 ### Customization
 In the previous section, you learned about a number of customization points: formatters, converters, etc.
 You may prefer to entirely replace the built-in versions.
-For example, Jivs formatters use the <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl">Intl class built into JavaScript</a>.
+For example, Jivs formatters use the [Intl class built into JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
 You can replace it with your preferred localization library.

 Almost all objects in Jivs are based upon interfaces, allowing you to replace them.